larbisahli/youtube-clone-spa/README.md

 ### About React Framework

-1. State Management using context api.
+1. State Management using Redux.
 2. Using React Helmet.
 3. Using React Router.
 4. Using node-sass.
+5. Using module with scss.
-5. Handling YouTuve v3 API requests with React axios.
+6. Handling YouTuve v3 API requests with React axios and Redux thunk.
-6. Using BEM (Block, Element, Modifier methodology) naming convention for classes in HTML and SASS.
+7. Using BEM (Block, Element, Modifier methodology) naming convention for classes in HTML and SASS.

 ---